idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

         yw:variableValue       "q55" .                # The value of the URIVariable
 ```

-<h3 id="2.16">2.16 isGeneratedBy object property</h3>
+<h3 id="2.16">2.16 wasReadFrom object property</h3>

-The association *isGeneratedBy* specifies that a Resource is generated by a Port following its URI file path template.
+The association *wasReadFrom* specifies that a Data was read from a Resource file.
+The Data is received by an InPort with a URI file path template.
+The association *wasReadFrom* is a bridge property between prospective model and retrospective model.

 **has domain**
+* yw:Data

+**has range**
 * yw:Resource

+**Example:**

+It is shown in class Data.

+<h3 id="2.17">2.17 wasWrittenTo object property</h3>

+The association *wasWrittenTo* specifies that a Data was written to a Resource file.
+The Data is sent by an OutPort with a URI file path template.
+The association *wasWrittenTo* is a bridge property between prospective model and retrospective model.

+**has domain**
+* yw:Data

 **has range**
-* yw:InPort, yw:ParamPort, yw:OutPort
+* yw:Resource

 **Example:**

-It is shown in class Resource.
+It is shown in class Data.

-<h3 id="2.17">2.17 hasURIVariable object property</h3>
+<h3 id="2.18">2.18 hasURIVariable object property</h3>

 The association *hasURIVariable* specifies that a Resource may have some URI variables in its actual file path.
 The URI variables are corresponding to the Port's filePathTemplate that the Resource is generated by.